Skip to Main Content

 FAQs

-Federation.figshare is indexed by Google, and is searchable via figshare.com.
-Information on Federation University datasets will also be searchable on Research Data Australia You can increase the discoverability of your research by ensuring that your keywords are relevant and specific to your topic, and that you have fully described your work by filling in as many of the fields as possible.
+Federation.figshare metadata and links are harvested by Trove, and Google., and are also searchable via figshare.com.
+Information on Federation University datasets will also be searchable on Research Data Australia, re3data and Google Datasets.
+You can increase the discoverability of your research by ensuring that your keywords are relevant and specific to your topic, and that you have fully described your work by filling in as many of the fields as possible.

-All published files on Federation.figshare are publicly accessible online and reusable by others under a Creative Commons or other licence.
+All published files on Federation.figshare are publicly accessible online and reusable by others under a Creative Commons or other licence determined by the researcher.

 Only you can view your private research files before you publish.
 They are not visible or accessible by anyone else.
 However, if you are part of a Federation.figshare project, you can elect to allow project team members to view and download your unpublished research files.
-This is a feature designed to encourage collaboration.
+This encourages collaboration.

 All users across Federation University will start with 5GB of storage.
 If you are approaching the maximum of your initially allocated space, you can request more storage.

-Since users will have different storage requirements, the allocated storage will be variable.
-If you are approaching the maximum of your initially allocated space, you can request more storage via libinfo@federation.edu.au
+Each user will have different storage requirements, so the allocated storage will vary.
+If you are approaching the limit of your initially allocated space, you can request more storage.
+Log into your account and click on the 'my data' option then the 'request more storage' option.
+This email goes to Library staff who can action your request.

 • On the My data page, next to the ‘+Create a new item’ button is the Octocat GitHub icon.
 Clicking on the icon takes you to a page that will state you have no connected GitHub accounts.